JohnyVasamsetti/learning-notes/infra/Aws_ReadMe.md

     On-Demand Capacity Reservations enable you to reserve compute capacity for your Amazon EC2 instances in a specific Availability Zone for any duration

-    app deployed on more instance then we should use ALB

     maximum performance -> use Direct connect over site-to-site connection

     Mock-Test-1: